Benefits of Using a Water Softener

-Soft water is more efficient at rinsing soap residue, so you’ll have softer skin and sleeker hair.
-Plus, your clothes will look less faded and your dishes will look cleaner.
+Soft water is more efficient at cleaning soap residue, so you’ll have softer skin and sleeker hair.
+Plus, your clothes will look more colorful and your dishes will have fewer spots.

 Less Soap and Cleaning Time

 When you have hard water, you have to use more soap for a satisfactory lather.
 The minerals in hard water react with soap.
-This creates a scum on sinks.
+This makes a scum on sinks.

 With soft water, you won’t need to waste as much time cleaning to get rid of soap scum.
-You’ll also use less cleaning supplies.
+You’ll also use less detergent.